 As of version 7.5 of the Windows Enterprise VPN Client, the VPN Client automatically detects the format (SHA-1 or SHA-2) based on the length of the certificate request payload [CERTREQ] it receives from the gateway.
-This automatic selection is only performed if the dynamic parameter sha2_in_cert_req is not present.
+This automatic selection is only performed if the dynamic parameter sha2 in cert req is not present.

-If you want to select the format manually, you can add the dynamic parameter sha2_in_cert_req set to the value true for SHA-2 or false for SHA-1 (see section see section 25.2.4 Displaying more parameters).
+If you want to select the format manually, you can add the dynamic parameter sha2_in_cert_req set to the value true for SHA-2 or false for SHA-1 (see section see chapter 18 Managing dynamic parameters).